Final-Hawk/Policies-Be-Gone/README.md

   Right click menu on taskbar

-  Security tab in a files properys
+  Security tab in a files propertys

   System Drive